 Where to Sleep

 Travellers report that the terminal areas are very clean and the airport staff friendly and accommodating to overnight sleepers.
 Seating is described as plentiful and comfortable, though much of it reportedly comes with armrests.
 The airport is known for weather-induced flight delays and cancellations, and travellers report that when enough passengers are stranded, airport staff bring out cots, foam sleeping pads, blankets and toiletries kits.
 Noise and cold temperatures were cited as potential sleep annoyances, so consider bringing earplugs/noise-cancelling earphones and extra layers and/or travel blanket for enhanced sleeping comfort.
-Explore our guide to sleeping in Houston Hobby Airport or read some traveller reviews for more tips.
+Explore our guide to sleeping in Houston Hobby Airport or read some traveller airport reviews for more tips.
 For uninterrupted sleep, there are hotels within a quick shuttle ride of the airport.
-See Airport Hotels in the airport guide below.
+See Airport Hotels in the guide below.

 Good to Know